data-edu/data-science-in-education/_book/03-data-scientist-in-edu.md

 *Doing and Empowering Research On Data Scientists in Education*

-Joshua, Assistant Professor of STEM Education at University of Tennessee in Knoxville, researches how students do data science and helps teachers teach the next generation of data-informed citizens.
-He makes this work possible by building R packages - self-contained groups of data tools - that he and other researchers use to analyze datasets efficiently.
+Joshua, an Assistant Professor of STEM Education at University of Tennessee in Knoxville, researches how students do data science and helps teachers teach the next generation of data-informed citizens.
+In addition, he uses R - and develops packages in R - self-contained groups of related functions to solve a problem - that he and other researchers use to analyze datasets efficiently.

 *Supporting Student Success with Data*